Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/ResourceManagement.md

 }
 ```

-To add resource filters the `IResourceFilterProvider` interface needs to be implemented and the registration needs to be added to the service collection as well.
+To add resource filters, the `IResourceFilterProvider` interface needs to be implemented and the registration needs to be added to the service collection as well.

 Example: